benwatson/docs/lod/access-control-lists.md

 ###

 1. Under **Blacklist**:
-    - In the **Domains** field, enter any domains you want to dissallow access to in the lab, each on a newline.
+    - In the **Domains** field, enter any domains you want to dissallow access to in the lab, each on a new line.

-    - In the **Expressions** field, enter any regular expressions, each on a newline.
+    - In the **Expressions** field, enter any regular expressions, each on a new line.

 1. Under **Whitelist**:
-    - In the **Domains** field, enter any domains you want to allow access to in the lab, each on a newline.
+    - In the **Domains** field, enter any domains you want to allow access to in the lab, each on a new line.

-    - In the **Expressions** field, enter any regular expressions, each on a newline.
+    - In the **Expressions** field, enter any regular expressions, each on a new line.

 ## Assigning an Access Control List